ndelh/transcendence_exploratory_work/README.md

-# transcendence-exploratory-work
+# transcendence-exploratory-work <br>
-all the work done while doing research for 42 final projet this includes: /br -> first draft of a basic docker system with nginx /br -> beggining of a grafana stack /br
+all the work done while doing research for 42 final projet this includes: <br>
+-> first draft of a basic docker system with nginx <br>
+-> a functionnal grafana/prometheus stack which break encapsulation on purpose to fetch the vm constant <br>
+-> the primary setup of a whole ELK stack <br>